-The 3rd tree (right), also male, grows on the east side.
+2000: The 3rd tree, also male, grows on the east side.
 It leans slightly towards the church, with its ivy covered bole a confusion of growth and hollows to a height of about 10', where it divides into many branches.
 In 1997 the hollows were stuffed with churchyard waste and old newspapers, and the ground beneath was a store for dried grass.
-This had been removed by 2000 and the tree could be measured.
-Girths of 21' 1" at 1' and 22' 0" at 3' (through twiggy growth) were recorded.
+It was possible to measure the tree, with giths of 21' 1", keeping the tape a constant 1' above the ground and 22' 0" at 3' (through twiggy growth).